ibm-cloud-docs/watson-assistant/call-extension.md

 If you define step conditions that check the `Ran successfully` variable, you can create steps that enable your assistant to respond differently depending on whether the call to the extension succeeded.
 (For more information about step conditions, see [Step conditions](/docs/watson-assistant?topic=watson-assistant-step-conditions).)

-The following example shows a step condition that checks for a failure.
+The following example shows a step condition that checks for a failure from an extension in step 3.
 By using this condition, you can create a step that tells the customer there was an error, and perhaps offers to connect to an agent for more help.

 ![Step condition checking for extension failure](images/extension-check-failure.png)